 That way, we always have a meal available when we don’t have time to cook.
 As side dishes, we often have fresh (raw) veggies, such as avocado, tomatoes, peppers or cucumbers.

 My favorite keto snacks are nut butters or low-carb nuts, such as macadamia or almonds.
-Check out my keto products page and scroll down to snacks for more snack ideas.

 Regular hummus is relatively keto friendly because it has relatively low amounts of carbohydrates.
 However, hummus is made from chickpeas (which belong to the legumes family) and they are known for containing high amounts of antinutrients.